timvracer/npeatea/README.md

 ### Integrating into your own application

-You can integrate NPMLPB into your own application powered by node.js by leveraging the API exposed in req-handler.js.
+You can integrate NPT into your own application powered by node.js by leveraging the API exposed in req-handler.js.
 The basic idea is to route any /npmapi requests to the provided request handler.
 You can inspect the index.js file to see a basic example:
 ```
 var express = require('express');
-var npmlpb = require('./req-handler.js');
+var npt = require('./req-handler.js');

 var app = express();

-npmlpb.setSocketPort(1338);
+npt.setSocketPort(1338);
-npmlpb.setFSPollingRate(10);  // in seconds
+npt.setFSPollingRate(10);  // in seconds

 app.get ('/npmapi/*', function(req,res) {
   // process requests intended for npmapi
-  return npmlpb.processRequest(req,res);
+  return npt.processRequest(req,res);
 });

 app.listen(1337);
-console.log('Server running at http://<host>:1337/ : npmlpb socket on port <host>:1338');
+console.log('Server running at http://<host>:1337/ : nPeaTea socket on port <host>:1338');

 ```
 In your own application, you need would set up the socket using ```setSocketPort```, and set the polling rate (how often the server will inspect the file structure for changes) in seconds using ```setFSPollingRate```